knwin/Detect-palmtrees-with-Yolo-and-ImageAI/README.md

 # Detect palm trees on large aerial image with Yolo and ImageAI
 <img src="https://github.com/knwin/Detect-palmtrees-with-Yolo-and-ImageAI/blob/main/images/palm_tree.JPG" alt="Palm trees detected" width = "100%">

-A demonstration of object detection in drone moasic with Yolo and ImageAI Object detection in Geospatial Image Processing is never easier than now thanks to Deep learning models
+This exercise is to demonstrate object detection model training for Geospatial Image processing with YoloV3 and ImageAI module.

+If you are new to objection detection I would recommend to read below articles of Moses Olafenwa.
+ - ![Object Detection with 10 lines of code][https://towardsdatascience.com/object-detection-with-10-lines-of-code-d6cb4d86f606]
+ - ![Train Object Detection AI with 6 lines of code written][https://medium.com/deepquestai/train-object-detection-ai-with-6-lines-of-code-6d087063f6ff]

+For Applications of Deeplearning in Geospatial Field, please read ESRI's tutorial![Use deep learning to assess palm tree health][https://learn.arcgis.com/en/projects/use-deep-learning-to-assess-palm-tree-health/]

+This exercise is combination of knowledge gained from these articles.

 |![][imageai_10]     |![][imageai_6]      |
 :-------------------:|:-------------------: